WenZhu93/ArraySet/README.md

 public boolean remove(Object elem) {
 ```
 This method will attempt to remove the item elem from the set, returning true if it succeeds, false otherwise.

+Remove the element from your backing storage array by shifting the elements after the deleted element down one spot.
+You do not need to shrink the array regardless of how much larger its capacity is versus your set size.

 ```Java
 @Override